Afnan-sh/Reddit-Financial-Analyser/README.md

 The project follows a modular ETL (Extract, Transform, Load) & Analysis workflow:

 ### 1. The Math
 We don't count every post equally.
-A post with 5,000 upvotes carries more weight than one with 2.
+A post with 5,000 upvotes carries more weight than one with 10 upvotes.

-Weighted Score} = FinBERT Score x log(1 + Upvotes + Comments)
+Weighted Score = FinBERT Score x log(1 + Upvotes + Comments)

 ### 2. The Pipeline